Staying safe in a digital world

 Ransomware on the other hand, is software designed to block access to a computer system until a sum of money has been paid.
 While often targeted to company networks, individuals have also been caught.

+Public WiFi access is convenient, but not secure.
 Many people use free or unsecured Wi-Fi networks in airports, coffee shops and other public places.
-The perils of open Wi-Fi begin when you log on to a network labelled "Free Wi-Fi" or a similar descriptor.
+The perils of open Wi-Fi begin when you log on to a network that appears valid.

 How you can protect yourself